dev-jam/opensesame-plugin-experiment_manager/README.md

 ## 2. LICENSE
 ----------

-The Experiment Manager Plug-in is distributed under the terms of the GNU General Public License 3.
+The Experiment Manager plug-in is distributed under the terms of the GNU General Public License 3.
 The full license should be included in the file COPYING, or can be obtained from

 - <http://www.gnu.org/licenses/gpl.txt>

 This plug-in contains works of others.

 ## 3. Documentation
 ----------------